milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

-We are introducing an update to Section 10 of the Platform Terms (related to International Transfers from the European Economic Area) in respect of the Meta-wide Technical and Organizational Measures.
+We are updating Section 7(e)(iii) of the Platform Terms in respect of when we may remove an App’s access to any Platform APIs, permissions, or features that your App has not used or accessed within a certain period of time.
 You can preview the update here.
-Developers should review this update to ensure their practices comply with the updated requirements before they go into effect October 11, 2022.
-However, there is no action required in order to agree to the new terms and policies.
+Effective as of December 15, 2022, the Platform Terms will require activity within a 28-day period to be deemed active.
+If you receive notice that your app has been inactive and you wish to reinstate your app, you can do so by going into your app admin role and reinstating it.

 The Facebook company is now Meta.
 We’ve updated our Platform Terms to reflect the new name on February 8, 2022.
 While our company name has changed, we are continuing to offer the same products, including the Facebook app from Meta.
 Our Data Policy and Terms of Service remain in effect, and this name change does not affect how we use or share data.
 Learn more about Meta and our vision for the metaverse.